In addition to my working bucket list, I also focus on life lessons and learning experiences. I hope you enjoy my mild

 Day #11: Time

 Time is a terrible thing to waste.
 You can never get it back or make more of it.
-Let the anger and resentment go.
-In the end, it's you who will pay the price.
-Time is not a renewable resource.
-Don't take it for granted.
+Let anger and resentment go.
+In the end, it's you who pays the price.
+Time is not a renewable resource, so don't take it for granted.

 "The bad news is time flies.
 The good news is you're the pilot." - Michael Altshuler

 Day #12: Getting in Too Deep

 We can't help getting into holes.
-Sometimes we fall in, sometimes we are pushed in, and sometimes we dig it even deeper.
-We always expect help getting out of a hole, but in most cases, only we can get ourselves out.
+Sometimes we fall in, sometimes we are pushed in, and sometimes we dig one deeper.
+We expect help getting out of a hole, but in most cases, only we can get ourselves out.

 DAY #13: Childhood Memories

-- "Wear clean underwear in case you're in an accident."
-This never made sense.
-If I'm in an accident, I'm probably going to crap myself anyways.
-But really, shouldn't you put on clean underwear AFTER you have an "accident"?
+- "Wear clean underwear in case you're in an accident," never made sense to me.
+Why wouldn't I wear clean underwear?
+Plus, if I'm in an accident, I'm going to crap myself anyways.

 - "This is going to hurt me more than it does you" is complete bull-shit.
-I mean, how heavy is that paddle anyways?
+How heavy is that paddle or wooden spoon?

-- "Because I said so" is not a valid reason and will only cause further questioning that will ultimately lead back to #2.
+- "Because I said so" is not a valid reason and only causes further questioning that ultimately leads back to #2.

 - "Eating raw potatoes and cake batter will give you worms."
 I always thought worms were neat, nice try, though.

 - "I'll give you something to cry about"!
 And we're back to #2 again.